JoshuaW03628/Repository-1/_posts/2023-01-25-Blog_Review.md

 # 5.3

+## Notes

+- Computer Bias, only gives you 1 view as an AI, humans make mistakes and you need a broad view of topics.

+### Q Google “What age groups use Facebook” vs “… TikTok”?
+What does the data say?
+Is there purposeful exclusion in these platforms?
+Is it harmful?
+Should it be corrected?
+Is it good business?

+- Typically you would see an older audience using Facebook nowadays, as it is an older social media platform, specifically ages 30-50.
+- In tiktok you would typically see ages 10-19 because it is a newer search engine and gives easy access to content and more enjoyable for the younger generation than you would see on tiktok.
+- I do not believe that there is any purposeful exclusion in these platforms because the more people for the app te better for them, so I don't see why this would be the case.
+I believe that it is more of a generational gap and more advanced media and isn't harmful.

+### Why do virtual assistants have female voices?
+Amazon, Alexa Google, Apple Siri.
+Was this purposeful?
+Is it harmful?
+Should it be corrected?
+Is it good business?

+- According to BBC.com, "you might find feminine synthesised voices to be more common than masculine ones.
+But why?
+It's partly down to the fact that companies spent decades acquiring many more recordings of women's voices than of men's."
+Personally I believe that the reason for the gathering of women's voices is because they are softer and more smooth.

+- This is probably purposeful but I don't believe that it is harmful because at the end of the day it is an AI and there are features to switch the voices if desired.
+I don't believe it needs to be corrected and to me it is good business.

+### Talk about an algorithm that influences your decisions, think about these companies (ie FAANG - Facebook, Amazon, Apple,Netflix, Google)

+- One specific algorithm that impacts almost everyone in the modern day would be Google.
+It is the most widely used search engine and people rely on it for obtaining information and doing research.
+Based on what this engine shows, people develop opinions on it.

+## Hacks

-## Q1 Does the owner of the computer think this was intentional?, If yes or no, justify you conclusion.
+### Q1 Does the owner of the computer think this was intentional?, If yes or no, justify you conclusion.

 - Definitely not, he has a hint of sarcasm in his voice so you can tell hes joking. he probably understands that it was a problem with the face recognition software and not purposely implemented.

 ### How do you think this happened?

-- HP probably only tested white people or people with lighter skin tones, so they did not recognize that the software is racist.
+- HP probably only tested white people or people with lighter skin tones, so they did not recognize that their software is racist.

 ### Is this harmful?
 Was it intended to be harmful or exclude?